>

 5. Prioritize Self-Care: For improved mental health, engage in self-care practices and also encourage others to follow.

 Events like World Mental Health Day and Mental Health Awareness Month provide a significant platform for encouraging compassion and understanding.
 People can contribute greatly to the prioritization of mental health in our communities by implementing the suggested strategies.
-Act now to assist initiatives promoting mental health awareness.
+We invite you to join us in supporting initiatives promoting mental health awareness.